sadistech/nesromtool2/README.md

 ### Credits, etc.

-`nrt` is based on the original `nesromtool` written by Spike Grobstein (me), which utilized a multitude of documents found on the 2003 internet, with the originals locations being lost to history.
+`nrt` is based on the original `nesromtool` written by Spike Grobstein (me), which utilized a multitude of documents found on the 2003 internet, with the originals' locations being lost to history.
 This rewrite relied heavily on the original codebase as well as documentation found on [wiki.nesdev.com](https://wiki.nesdev.com/).